PlatzKiecker/platzkiecker/README.md

 1. Open your web browser and navigate to `http://localhost:8000` for the backend
 2. Open your web browser and navigate to `http://localhost:5051` for the database admin page
+3. Open your web browser and navigate to `http://localhost:3000` for the frontend

 ## Production Environment Setup